UMD-ENEE408I-Spring2019-Group4/Alexa-Skill/README.md

 3. Follow steps 1-3  in ngrok's [setup tutorial](https://dashboard.ngrok.com/signup)

 ## Downgrade Cryptography (semi-optional)
 This solved a "internal server error 500" that ngrok would throw when alexa launched the app.
-You can try skipping this step, you might not get this error. who knows?
+You can try skipping this step, you might not get this error, who knows?

 In the terminal run